GetStream/javascript-beginner-guide/setup-guide.md

 ## Channel Types & User Permissions

 At this point, we have covered the basics of what you will need to get up-and-running with a simple chat app.
-The next thing you might want to learn about is channel types.
-So far, we've been working with the 'messaging' channel type.
-However, if you want to implement a Twitch-style live chat, you can use a 'livestream' channel type.
-Other channel types include 'team' and 'commerce', and you can also create your own channel types.
-Go [here](https://getstream.io/chat/docs/node/channel_features/?language=javascript) for more information.
+The next thing you might want to learn about is channel types and their associated user permissions.
+So far, we've been working with the 'messaging' and 'livestream' channel types.
+Other channel types include 'team' and 'commerce'.
+You may also create your own channel types.

-The difference between these channel types is their default user permissions.
-For example, in a 'messaging' channel type, a user must have the role of 'member' to read the channel, but in a livestream style chat, you can read the channel with the role of 'user'.
-For a more complete list of default permissions, refer to [this page](https://getstream.io/chat/docs/node/channel_permission_policies/?language=javascript) in the docs.
+The difference between channel types is their default user permissions.
+For a complete list of default permissions, refer to [this page](https://getstream.io/chat/docs/node/channel_permission_policies/?language=javascript) in the docs.

-All of these user permissions are fully customizable, and you can access these permissions in your dashboard.
+All of these user permissions are fully customizable; you may access these permissions in your dashboard by navigating to your App, then on Chat > Overview, then selecting the relavent channel type you'd like to customize permissions for.
-If you go to your dashboard, click on your app, then on Chat > Overview, you will see the full list of permissions in a JSON file at the bottom of the page.
-In addition to the permissions, you are provided with lots of other options.
-A commonly used option is to enable the blocklist, which will block messages that contain profanity.

 ## Pagination